-Roche probed over faulty drug-safety reportingJune 21st, 2012 in Medications /
+Roche probed over faulty drug-safety reportingJune 21, 2012 in Medicine & Health / Medications

 Swiss pharmaceutical giant Roche is under investigation over a failure to properly report adverse drug side-effects, the European Medicines Agency (EMA) said on Thursday.